Cordtus/stickerbot/README.md

 ## Features

-- Convert images to **Icon Format** (100x100 resolution for Telegram emotes).
+- Convert images to **Icon Format** (100x100 resolution for Telegram emotes)
-- Convert images to **Sticker Format** (512x512 resolution with a 50px transparent buffer).
+- Convert images to **Sticker Format** (512x512 resolution with a 50px transparent buffer)
+- Support for all sticker types:
+  - **Static stickers** (WebP format)
+  - **Animated stickers** (TGS format)
+  - **Video stickers** (WebM/VP9 format)
-- Handles both single and multiple image uploads in a single message.
+- Handles both single and multiple image uploads in a single message
-- Processes existing Telegram stickers by adding a 50px transparent buffer.
+- Processes existing Telegram stickers by adding a 50px transparent buffer
-- Outputs processed images in `.webp` format and sends them back as documents to avoid compression.
+- Outputs processed images in `.webp` format and sends them back as documents to avoid compression
 - **Persistent sticker pack management**:
-  - Create new sticker packs
+  - Create new sticker packs (static, animated, or video)
   - Add stickers to existing packs
   - Add external packs to your collection
   - Mark packs as favorites
   - Manage your pack collection
-- Manages temporary files and cleans up automatically.
+- Manages temporary files and cleans up automatically

 ---